 Hospice provides patients with the support they need to effectively manage pain and enhance quality of life in its final stages.
-This includes the combined efforts of an interdisciplinary team (including doctors, nurses, social services, spiritual, and bereavement specialists).
+This includes the combined efforts of an interdisciplinary team (including doctors, nurses, social services, and spiritual, and bereavement specialists).
 Together, our team will partner with you to create a customized and sensible plan of care.
-We will also provide support to your Primary Caregiver and to family to manage end of life planning and help manage grief.
+We will also provide support to your Primary Caregiver and to family to manage end-of-life planning and help manage grief.

 If you are currently experiencing any of the following, it might be time to start a conversation about hospice:

 - Weight loss

 - Multiple co-morbidities (i.e. dementia, diabetes, cancer, CHF, COPD, liver disease, HIV/AIDS, or CVA)

 - Dependence in most activities of daily living